subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 {% endhighlight %}

 The input is a matrix of size (5 x 10), where each row represents the embedding of a word token, a total of 5 word tokens.

 ### Why embeddings

 In 2003 [Yoshua Bengio](https://scholar.google.com/citations?user=kukA0LcAAAAJ&hl=en) and his team introduced embeddings in the paper, A neural probabilistic language model.
 Journal of Machine Learning Research, 3:1137-1155, 2003.
-Since then there are several follow up research and development occured in the embedding space.
+Since then there are several follow up research and development occurred in the embedding space.

 For our purpose to continue with the rest of the article, word embeddings are a representation of words in a vector space.
-Thus we can leverage linear algebra techniques like  to find similarity between words.
+Thus we can leverage linear algebra techniques to find similarity between words.

 I personally like the 2013 google paper [Efficient estimation of word representations in vector space](https://arxiv.org/pdf/1301.3781.pdf).
 This paper introduces CBOW and Skip-ngram architecture to learn word representations from large corpus.

-### pair-wise scoring
+### Pair-wise scoring

 **For the initiated, to keep things simple, I have ignored scaling and softmax normalization.
 Will take it up in the following sections.**